Bit-ByteBandit/pastebin-scraper/README.md

 $ cd pastebin-scraper
 $ sudo chmod +x ./scrape.sh
 $ sudo apt-get install jq
-$ mkdir -p output/domain/ output/email/ output/general/
+$ mkdir output/general/
 ```

 ## Output

-Outputs will either be stored in `./output/domain`, `./output/email` or `./output/general depending` depending on what you search for.
-The output will contain 2 files, `output.json` and `urls.txt`. `output.json` will contain the original json returned by the API in a beautified format and `urls.txt` will contain the URLs returned by the API in text format.
+Outputs will be stored in `./output/general`.
+The output will contain 2 files, `results.json` and `urls.txt`. `results.json` will contain the dumped text value returned by the API and `urls.txt` will contain the URLs returned by the API.

 ## TODO